 In the waking hours of 4:44am we hear it, the not so subtle gargling of its underbelly.
 And the fact of the matter is we’ve sharpened all our nails for this point.
 Because we know we aren’t just being followed by our inner shadows, as a random dark stranger follows us whichever way we go.

 We march for violence against women because the one to one ratio of offense is an alarming feat, so we pick up ours and walk to a new pace but it’s not at our own speed and it isn’t even in our own direction.
 Something says we better pay attention.
 We are trying to see, there’s no need to stop and no place to go.

 “Is this the station for the bus or where we get off to stop?”
 Stand still, breathe in the overwhelmingly sweet bread, and try not to act tempted.
 Are we our own superwoman?
 Could we fly away with wonder words waging womanly wars?
 We have a right to be here.
 But that birthright is on no basis at all.

 The land of holy bibles and holy battles, like wholly bloodshed.

-If we were so above the days of sexism why are we deathly terrified to trail down that dark path?
+If we were so above the days of prejudice why are we deathly terrified to trail down that dark path?